AnyLog-co/documentation/message broker.md

-# Using MQTT Broker
+# Using a Message Broker

+There are 2 ways to configure a node:
+* As a subscriber to a third party message broker
+* As a message broker

+In both cases, user are are able to do the following:

-Users can subscribe and retrieve data from one or more topics in a MQTT broker.
+* Users can subscribe and retrieve data from one or more topics in a  broker.
-Users can publish data to a topic  in a broker.
+* Users can publish data to a topic  in a broker.

-## Subscribing to a Broker
+## Subscribing to a third party broker

 This process initiates a client that subscribes to a list of topics registered on a MQTT broker.
 When a new message is added to the broker and associated with the subscribed topic, the broker will push the message to the AnyLog instance.